Drew-Hammer/segmentation-pipelines/README.md

 ## Input Methods

-The pipelines support two methods of input:
+The pipelines support two methods of input.
+The required directories/files should be created and placed in the pipeline directory before running:

 1. **Directory of Text Files**
-   - Place individual text files in the `SLR38 target_directory/`
+   - Create and place the `SLR38 target_directory/` in the pipeline directory
    - Each file should contain one utterance
    - Files should be named with unique identifiers (e.g., `20170001P00444A0063.txt`)
    - All files must be in UTF-8 encoding

 2. **Single Transcription File**
-   - Create a file named `TRANS.txt` in the pipeline directory
+   - Create and place `TRANS.txt` in the pipeline directory
    - Each line should contain one utterance
    - File must be in UTF-8 encoding
    - Example format: